exfil0/SIGINT-ENGINE/README.md

 **Key Capabilities**:
 - Passive sniffing for unencrypted signaling (IMSI/TMSI/GUTI capture, SMS interception).
 - Active testbeds for KPIs, throughput, and exploits (e.g., fake base stations, DoS).
-- 6G extensions for ISAC (integrated sensing and communications), NTN (satellites/LEO), AI-driven optimization, sub-THz/mmWave, O-RAN RIC, and more.
+- 6G extensions for ISAC (integrated sensing and communications), NTN (satellites/LEO), AI-driven optimization, sub-THz/mmWave (with external front-ends), O-RAN RIC, and more.
 - Exploits for research (e.g., modem crashing, downgrades, fingerprinting—ethical use only).
 **Note**: This is primarily a passive/active monitoring tool with research extensions.
 Active modes, injections, and exploits require legal authorization and hardware.
 Test in controlled environments (e.g., Faraday cage) to avoid interference or legal issues.
 Encrypted user data cannot be decrypted without keys.
 All exploits are for educational/research purposes only, with CVD (Coordinated Vulnerability Disclosure) recommended. **BladeRF Accommodation**: BladeRF is supported as an alternative SDR for most tools (e.g., via libbladeRF/SoapySDR in GNU Radio/srsRAN/OAI), but may require manual tweaks for stability in 5G/6G (e.g., flaky attaches in srsRAN; see Stage 5 for details).
 Use `device_name = bladerf` in configs instead of `uhd`.
 ## 2. Blueprint Overview